DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 He thought it was shadow of ancient tree, but he didn't expect it to be a shadow of angel palace.

 "It is not the only floating fortress of angels.
-However only this one is called angel palace.
 Because Alfreya-dono is residing there...
 Now, here it is."